Previewed 7 November 2002, Opened 27 November 2002, Closed 9 February 2003 at the Comedy Theatre (now Harold Pinter Theatre)

 "The play hits the ground at a slow crawl.
 The dialogue features those evasive courtesies, courtly reproaches and swaggeringly self-deprecating jovialities that make bad American TV-film writing so unique.
 The humour is goofy, prurient and bland...
 There are few things more tedious than being always several steps ahead of the characters and the author.
 Finally, the inevitable happens.
 But you are still only halfway through the play: complications occur, doubts arise and terrible truths are revealed.
 The writing clots and thickens...
 Roger Allam deploys all his great ironic talent and sensitivity in shaping a character out of all this...
 Gillian Anderson has a strong, elegant stage presence, poised and watchful."
 The Sunday Times

 "The long procession of American stars ready to take their chance on the London stage continues.
 The latest is Gillian Anderson of The X Files, who proves to be as easy on the eye in reality as she is on the screen.
 I don't think anyone who goes to Michael Weller's What the Night is For just to gawp at her will be disappointed...
 The play as a whole veers between the serious and the stagey.
 You half believe in it, you are half aware all the time how artificial it is.
 Anderson is efficient but leaves you feeling uninvolved.
 Roger Allam is incapable of giving a bad performance, but for once he looks slightly uncomfortable: he can't help making Adam a more sympathetic character than the part warrants.
 John Caird directs; the designs - below his usual high level - are by Tim Hatley."
 The Sunday Telegraph

-What The Night Is For in London at the Harold Pinter Theatre previewed from 7 November 2002, opened on 27 November 2002 and closed on 9 February 2003.
+What The Night Is For in London at the Comedy Theatre previewed from 7 November 2002, opened on 27 November 2002, and closed on 9 February 2003.